-Courses are offered during the Summer Sessions and the Winter Intersession through the School for Professional and Graduate Studies.
+Courses are offered during the Summer/Winter Special Session through the Office for Professional and Graduate Studies.
 Traditional undergraduate students may enroll in these courses to make up credits, improve their overall GPA, or repeat a course when an F or a low grade was earned.
 Students may enroll in up to two courses during each of these special sessions.
-Enrollment in additional courses requires the written permission of the Dean of the Undergraduate College or the Dean of the School of Professional and Graduate Studies.
+Enrollment in additional courses requires the written permission of the Dean of the College.

 Who should apply for a Special Session?

 - College graduates looking for prerequisite courses necessary for admission into post baccalaureate programs such as Accelerating Nursing, Medicine, Physical Therapy or Public Health.